St-Stefan/Gamed/README.md

 To use the user interface, after starting all microservices and the frontend application, navigate to `localhost:5173`.
 From there, create a new user, and then you will be able to navigate the application.
 Performing any actions (such as following a user or liking a game) must be done by sending requests through Postman.
+The list of possible requests is presented in the [API Gateway](#api-gateway) section.

 ## Visuals